NRO SAVINGS ACCOUNT

 Please click here to know more about fees and charges.

-Can I have a nominee for my NRO Savings Account?
+How can i add/modify/delete a nominee for my NRO Savings Account?